CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 # Note

 I actually have to re-read this article, in light of my above logic.
 Writing out the argument in code allowed me to see flaws in the arguments.
+This article is currently a WIP until I remove this note and flush out my thoughts more.

 # Story Pointing - Evil or Not